 That being said, maybe you’ll find it odd that I suffer from mental illness.
 I sure can’t figure it out.
-To be specific, I suffer from Obsessive-Compulsive Disorder, Anxiety, Depression, Panic Disorder, and Post-Traumatic Stress-like symptoms.
+To be specific, I suffer from Obsessive-Compulsive Disorder, Anxiety, Depression, Panic Disorder, and PTSD.
 I’ve done four stints at a psych ward (so far), and nearly ended it all five times.

 But with the help of family, friends, fantastic professionals, hard work, and the right kinds of medication, I have been able to hang on and start to piece together the person I want to be.
 I have learned a lot about myself and the world around me as I recover and want to share some of the thoughts, tools, lessons, and ideas that I’ve had along the way.